operator-playground-io/Prometheus-Operator-Playground-tile/tutorials/monitoring-using-prometheus.md

 ```

 Step 5: Install Prometheus Operator and Create Instance of Prometheus Server using Install Operator and following Steps in tutorial:"Prometheus Instance Creation tutorial".
-        If you already done with installation of Prometheus Operator and Created Instance of Prometheus Server,skip this Step:5.
+        If you already done with installation of Prometheus Operator and Created Instance of Prometheus Server,skip this Step 5.

 Step 6: Create Instance of ServiceMonitor to monitor MariaDB Services: